Code-Institute-Submissions/choco-design/README.md

 * As a First Time Visitor, I want to find out more about the company and also I want to locate their social media links to see their followings and to determine how trusted and known they are.
   * 'Contact' page of the website provides the user with all relevant information about the company and it's owner Betty Miller in 'About Us' section.
-  * In the footer area throughout the website there are icons linking to company's profiles on various social media accounts.
+  * In the footer area throughout the website there are icons linking to  various social media websites.
 Links are opening in new tabs with intention of keeping user on our website after checking social media sites.
+As this is only imagionary company, it's social media profiles do not exist so links are bringing user to the main page of the site.

 #### 2. Returning Visitor Goals